 cover representative and recent observations of the remnant – up to the first

-few months of 2006 in this version of the catalogue – and they should
+the end of 2008 in this version of the catalogue – and they should themselves

-themselves include references to earlier work.
-The references do not generally
+include references to earlier work.
+The references do not generally include

-include large observational surveys – of particular interest in this respect
+large observational surveys – of particular interest in this respect are: the

 Galactic plane survey at 843 MHz of 245° < l < 355°, |b| <